HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 ### Introduction to ARIA

 In 2014 the WAI published Accessible Rich Internet Applications, or ARIA.
-They [describe ARIA as](https://www.w3.org/WAI/standards-guidelines/aria/):
+They <a hreflang="en" href="https://www.w3.org/WAI/standards-guidelines/aria/">describe ARIA as</a>:

 > "WAI-ARIA, the Accessible Rich Internet Applications Suite, defines a way to make web content and web applications more accessible to people with disabilities.
 It especially helps with dynamic content and advanced user interface controls developed with Ajax, HTML, JavaScript, and related technologies."